 When, What, and How Far Can Newborns See?

 At some point, after you’ve counted your newborn’s fingers and toes and stared lovingly into their eyes, you may wonder about your little one's visual development.
 When can newborns see?
-What do newborns see?
+What can infants see?
 Can newborns see you or even the larger world around them?
-Read on to find out more about newborn eyesight, gain insight into your baby’s visual development in the coming months, and get some answers to your frequently asked questions.
+Read on to find out more about newborn baby eyesight, gain insight into your baby’s visual development in the coming months, and get some answers to your frequently asked questions.

 Newborn babies can open their eyes and do, in fact, see when they are born.
-However, their eyesight is poor and they aren't able to focus very well, especially on anything beyond 12 inches away.
+However, their eyesight is poor and they can’t focus very well, especially on anything beyond 12 inches away.
 But this will soon change for your baby, who will be able to see more and more clearly in the coming months.
-Read on to learn more about how your baby’s vision will develop over time.

 Babies who are born prematurely may have slightly different patterns of development.
 Preemies can be born with closed eyelids or even fused eyelids depending on how premature they are.
 If your preemie’s eyes are closed or fused at birth, their eyes will open within a short amount of time.